How to froth and steam milk

 min read

-When you’re making authentic coffee drinks, you need to master the art of preparing the milk.
+Classic café latte, silky flat white… frothy cappuccino.
+When you’re making authentic coffee drinks at home, there’s an art to preparing the milk.
 Isn’t hot milk just hot milk?
-No. There’s a subtile difference between how to froth milk and how to steam milk for perfect cappuccinos, lattes and more.
+Nope.
+There’s a subtle difference between how to froth milk and how to steam milk for perfect milky coffees.
+If you’re making a coffee by hand or with an espresso machine and steam wand, read on to discover how to do it like a pro.

 How to froth and steam milk